Azure/Enterprise-Scale-for-AVS/BrownField/Storage/AVS-to-ANFdatastore-NewVNet/readme.md

 # Connect Azure VMware Solution to an Azure NetApp Files datastore with a new Azure Virtual Network by creating and redeeming Authorization Key

-This tutorial walks through the scenario of connecting Azure VMware Solution Private Cloud to and Azure NetApp Files datastore with a ***new*** Azure Virtual Network.
+This tutorial walks through the scenario of connecting Azure VMware Solution Private Cloud to an Azure NetApp Files datastore with a ***new*** Azure Virtual Network.

 ## Prerequisites